johnsourour/UVA-Solutions/README.md

 # UVA-Solutions
+C++/Java UVA Online Judge solutions.
-C++11 solutions All solutions are tested and accepted (AC) Done by johnsourour
+All solutions are AC.
+Done by johnsourour.